 Our current fellows are each making integral contributions toward the research, educational, service, and clinical missions of the institution – as we speak!
 They are recognized throughout the pediatric community for their teamwork with clinical staff, residents, other fellows, and faculty.

 We do this in the setting of beautiful Portland, Oregon.
 Our fellows work hard, play hard, and finish training well positioned and well balanced to enter the next phase of their career.
 We hope this website will give you a glimpse into our fellowship program and PICU family, our city, and details about our interview day.
 Please let us know if you have any questions regarding our training program.
 We hope to meet you soon!

 Fellowship Program Director

-The Pediatric Critical Care Medicine Fellowship is a three-year subspecialty training program designed to follow residency training in pediatrics or combined internal medicine-pediatrics.
-The fellowship program seeks to develop outstanding clinicians, educators, researchers and leaders in pediatric critical care medicine.
+The Pediatric Critical Care Medicine Fellowship is a three-year subspecialty training program designed to follow residency training in pediatrics or combined internal medicine-pediatrics, though non-traditional routes are possible as well.
+The fellowship program seeks to develop outstanding clinicians, educators, researchers, and leaders in pediatric critical care medicine.
 With one fellow per training level, we are a small program with the ability to prioritize educational goals.
 Curricula will vary as they are tailored to individual fellow circumstances, career goals, American Board of Pediatrics approval, and other needs.

 We have a diverse patient population providing breadth to the training of our fellows.
 In addition to our very experienced PICU faculty, we have an exceptional and comprehensive team of pediatric subspecialists to support the care of these patients and who are involved in the training of our fellows.
 Our graduating fellows excel in the management of critically ill children with multisystem disease.